py-glich/leetcode_problems/README.md

 Think Substring = solid block, Subsequence = arrows skipping letters.

 When solving problems, check whether continuity is required (substring) or skipping is allowed (subsequence).

+#Wrong Duplicate Check

+Issue in Code:

+if char in seen and seen[char] <= left:
+    left = seen[char] + 1

+❌ Using <= left is incorrect

+Correct Version:

+if char in seen and seen[char] >= left:
+    left = seen[char] + 1

+Explanation:

+Move left only when the duplicate character is inside the current window.

+This ensures the sliding window always contains unique characters.